1 Anthropology and the Ancient Greeks

 But Kluckhohn noted that among earlier generations of anthropologists this was not true.
 Not all early researchers had extensive academic training, but among those who did, a large share of their educational effort was invested in learning to read Greek and Latin texts for the purpose of studying the classics.
 Karl Marx, for instance, may be much better known for co-authoring the Communist Manifesto in 1848, but he began his scholarly work with a dissertation on the atomic theories of Democritus and Epicurus (Burns, 2000).
 Marx’s dissertation would have been impossible without literacy in Latin and archaic Greek.
 Given this shift in academic training, Kluckhohn noted, contemporary anthropologists might underestimate the importance of the classical humanities in the history of anthropological thinking: Aristotle, Plato, Cicero, and other classical authors might be much more important to how we think now than we might think.

-Certainly it is the case that in England at least classically trained scholars remained prominent in anthropology well into the twentieth century.
+Certainly it is the case that in England at least classically trained scholars remained prominent in anthropology well into the 20th century.
 Consider leading social anthropologists who took their degrees in classics, including Sir James Frazer (1854-1941) and Robert Marett (1866-1943).
 There are also strong links between Greek thinking and German philosophers, a relationship that developed during the Enlightenment and persists to the present.
 The post-Enlightenment German philosophical tradition powerfully impacted the history of anthropology, and from early figures like G.W.F.
-Hegel (1770-1831) to twentieth century giants like Martin Heidegger (1889-1976) and Hans-Georg Gadamer (1900-2002), many German thinkers have developed their philosophies in dialogue with ancient Greek writers (Butler, 1935).
+Hegel (1770-1831) to 20th century giants like Martin Heidegger (1889-1976) and Hans-Georg Gadamer (1900-2002), many German thinkers have developed their philosophies in dialogue with ancient Greek writers (Butler, 1935).

 Durable Themes from Ancient Thinkers